Amaryllidaceae

 Soil

 Apply a balanced slow-release fertilizer during the growing season.
-Excessive nitrogen can lead to excessive foliage growth at the expense of flower production.
+Excess nitrogen promotes leaf growth at the expense of flowers.

 Pruning

-Remove spent flowers to prevent seed formation.
-The leaves should be left until they naturally wither, as they continue photosynthesis and support future growth.
+Remove spent flower stalks to prevent seed formation.
+Keep the leaves until they wither naturally, as they continue photosynthesis.

 Conclusion